List of characters in The Lego Movie franchise: Michelangelo Buonarroti

 Michelangelo Buonarroti is an artist and sculptor that is one of the Master Builders.

 In The Lego Movie, Michelangelo is among the Master Builders that meet in Cloud Cuckoo Land where he was seen working on a sculpture.
 During the fight in Bricksburg, Michelangelo and William Shakespeare are showing riding with Abraham Lincoln on his rocket chair.

 William Shakespeare

 William Shakespeare (voiced by Jorma Taccone) is a poet, playwright, and actor who is one of the Master Builders.

 In The Lego Movie, William Shakespeare is among the Master Builders that meet in Cloud Cuckoo Land.
 When it was discovered that Emmet has not learned any Master Builder skills yet, William Shakespeare considered him "rubbish."
 During the attack on Cloud Cuckoo Land, William Shakespeare is among the Master Builders that are apprehended by the Super Secret Police.
 During the fight in Bricksburg, William Shakespeare and Michelangelo Buonaroti are shown riding with Abraham Lincoln on his rocket chair.

 Blaze Firefighter

-The Blaze Firefighter is a firefighter and Master Builder.
+Blaze Firefighter is a firefighter and Master Builder.

-In The Lego Movie, a Blaze Firefighter is among the Master Builders that meet in Cloud Cuckoo Land.
-Another Blaze Firefighter was seen during the battle in Bricksburg where he is operating a mech that was created from a fire engine.
+In The Lego Movie, Blaze is among the Master Builders that meet in Cloud Cuckoo Land.
+Blaze was later seen during the battle in Bricksburg where he is operating a mech that was created from a fire engine.